 - eConsent shall have an electronic audit trail.
 This introduces new data analytics opportunities, records as all amendments to the consent documents on the system.
 This includes the precise date and timing, the person performing the amendment, and the reason behind the amendment.

 When the original IC is no longer valid due to the changes in the protocol or the participant’s condition, re-consent is necessary in such cases.

 Examples of such scenarios include changes in procedures, risks, potential benefits, or the worsening of the participant’s condition.

 - Re-consent helps to ensure that the trial participation remains consistent with the participant’s interests.

-- An updated version of the eICF containing all the amendments will be sent to the participant again, and the consent process is repeated.
+- The sponsor sends all the amendments to the participant again, and repeats the consent process.

 - If the participant chooses to consent to and sign the updated eICF, the site countersigns and the trial participation continues.

 - Re-consent principles and requirements are not dependent on the consent format, paper or electronic, thus standard procedures may be followed.

 Need best software management tools for your clinical trials?